genzyio/genzy/website/docs/categories/01-Introduction/index.md

 ### Automatic JS/TS Client generation

-`genzy-client` package can be used to auto-generate client service files for the existing API.
+`@genzy/client` package can be used to auto-generate client service files for the existing API.

 ### Interceptors